Nixtla/popol-vuh/README.md

 No one should feel embarrassed about discussing compensation with HR.
 But we work for more than just a paycheck.

 ### [I ship with quality and speed](#i-ship-with-quality-and-speed)

+We understand quality of our work with the following criteria:

 * Ownership
 * Delivery focused